Person of Interest and the Shadow Factory

 “You are being watched.
 The government has a secret system, a machine that spies on you every hour of every day.
 I know because I built it.
 I designed the machine to detect acts of terror but it sees everything.
 Violent crimes involving ordinary people.
 Crimes the government considered ‘irrelevant.’
 They wouldn’t act so I decided I would.
 But I needed a partner.
 Someone with the skills to intervene.
 Hunted by the authorities, we work in secret.
 You’ll never find us but victim or perpetrator, if you’re number’s up, we’ll find you.”

-Thus begins the television drama Person of Interest, in which a billionaire computer genius and former government operative team up to prevent crimes before they take place.
-The information they use on their mission is secretly intercepted from an NSA spying device that not only gathers data but has been “trained” to interpret the millions of phone calls and e-mails at its disposal to detect patterns of criminal activity.
+Thus begins the television drama Person of Interest, in which a billionaire tech genius and a former government operative team up to prevent crimes before they happen.
+The information they use is secretly intercepted from an NSA computer that not only gathers data but has been “trained” to interpret the millions of phone calls and e-mails at its disposal to detect patterns of criminal activity.

-While such a concept may initially appear as “science fiction,” the reality of life in the modern day world suggests that it is actually more fact than one might imagine.
+While such a machine may seem like “science fiction,” it is actually based on fact more than one might imagine.
 “The only sci-fi part is that the government built something that worked,” Person of Interest creator Jonathan Nolan told The Huffington Post in October 2011.
 “The more I’ve been working on it, the more I’ve been reading, the more frighteningly real are some of the aspects that we’re portraying.
 It’s unfortunately closer to reality than anyone expects.”

 The revelation that the U.S. government secretly keeps tabs on its citizens should be of no surprise.
-During the 1970s, a Senate investigation into the National Security Administration uncovered evidence that the clandestine organization was indeed conducting illegal surveillance both within and without the country.
+During the 1970s, a Senate investigation into the National Security Administration uncovered evidence that the clandestine organization was conducting illegal surveillance both inside and outside the country.

-The aftereffects of the Church Committee’s proceedings led to the creation of the Foreign Intelligence Surveillance Court, which oversees the intelligence community’s wiretapping operations to ensure that their conduct is based on “probable cause” as opposed to random acts of unsuspecting intrusion by the government.
-The public airing of its dirty laundry, as well as the newly-formed court, appears to have kept the NSA in line during the decades that followed, but 9/11 changed everything.
+In the aftermath of the Church Committee’s revelations, Congress created the Foreign Intelligence Surveillance Court, which oversees the intelligence community’s wiretapping efforts, ensuring that they are based on “probable cause” as opposed to illegal acts of intrusion.
+The public airing of its dirty laundry, as well as the newly-formed court, appears to have kept the NSA in line during the decades that followed – but 9/11 changed everything.

 “By 2008, the NSA had become the largest, most costly, and most technologically sophisticated spy organization the world has ever known,” journalist James Bamford explains in his 2008 book The Shadow Factory: The Ultra-Secret NSA from 9/11 to the Eavesdropping on America.
 “It had also become the most intrusive, secretly filtering millions of phone calls and e-mails an hour – international and domestic – through equipment programmed to watch and listen for hundreds of thousands of names and phone numbers.”